google/material-design-lite/README.md

 ## Contributing

 Contributions, questions and comments are all welcome and encouraged.
-For code contributions, please see our [Contribution guide](https://github.com/google/web-starter-kit/wiki/Contributing) before submitting a patch.
+For code contributions to Web Starter Kit, please see our [Contribution guide](https://github.com/google/web-starter-kit/wiki/Contributing) before submitting a patch.
+For issues or patches related to the [homepage](https://developers.google.com/web/starter-kit/), please file an issue over on [Web Fundamentals](https://github.com/google/WebFundamentals/issues/new).

 ## License